320osm123-dev/Vision-Based-Robotic-Hand-Avatar-Simulation-using-a-Shadow-Dexterous-Hand-Inspired-Model/README.md

 ## Limitations and Future Work

-The human hand and Shadow Hand have different joint structures and degrees of freedom, which makes exact fingertip matching difficult.

-Thumb motion is especially difficult to reproduce because it includes opposition and complex rotation.
-MediaPipe landmark noise can also affect the stability of the robot hand motion.
+The human hand and the Shadow Hand have different joint structures and degrees of freedom, making exact fingertip correspondence difficult.
+Thumb motion is particularly challenging to reproduce because of its opposition and complex rotational movement.
+In addition, vision-only motion capture based on MediaPipe is affected by occlusion, viewpoint changes, and landmark estimation noise, which can reduce the stability and accuracy of robot hand motion.

-The current implementation uses an angle-based actuator mapping method instead of directly solving inverse kinematics for fingertip positions.
-This approach provides stable real-time avatar control, but it does not guarantee exact fingertip position matching.
+The current implementation employs an angle-based actuator mapping method rather than directly solving inverse kinematics for fingertip positions.
+While this approach enables stable real-time avatar control, it does not guarantee accurate fingertip position correspondence.

-Future work will focus on improving motion retargeting accuracy using inverse kinematics, robot landmark correspondence, or learning-based mapping methods.
+Future work will focus on improving motion retargeting accuracy through inverse kinematics, robot–human hand correspondence, and learning-based mapping methods.
+To overcome the limitations of vision-only motion capture, wearable human interfaces may also be integrated to measure hand motion more reliably and support more accurate and intuitive avatar teleoperation.